harshu4/voting-poc/README.md

-This repository will contain all the possible code that we will develop during our research on making a blockchain based voting system
+This repository will contain all the possible code that we will develop during our research on making a blockchain based voting system.